 The California Identification Card (CAL-ID) program was implemented to assist eligible individuals in obtaining State identification cards to satisfy federal requirements for employment documentation.
-The department has continued to work with the California Department of Motor Vehicles (DMV) to provide DMVeligible cameras inside institutions to obtain photographs of individuals who have an unusable photo.
-The previous requirement was if the individual had been incarcerated for more than 10 years, but legislation changed this requirement to be only an unusable photo.
-This would potentially increase the number of eligible participants for the CAL-ID program.
-As of July 2022, the department is testing preliminary DMV software on three loaner tablets.
+The department has completed testing with the California Department of Motor Vehicles (DMV) to enable DMV-eligible photographs of individuals who have an unusable photo to be taken inside the institutions prior to release.
+In the fall of 2022, an interagency portal was implemented which allows for the electronic submission of applications reducing processing time and errors.
+Electronic application submissions will begin in the fall of 2023.
+This should increase the number of participants for the CAL-ID program.

 The CAL-ID program screening period of incarcerated individuals is zero-to-13 months prior to release.
-The department is continuing to work with the DMV to incorporate technological updates to allow for electronic submission of applications.

 From July 1, 2022, to June 30, 2023, 13,577 incarcerated persons who were within the screening time frame sent applications to the DMV for processing, indicating the individual was both interested in and eligible to receive an identification card (see Table 17).
-As of June 30, 2023, the DMV had approved

-9,608 identification cards.
+As of June 30, 2023, the DMV had approved 9,608 identification cards.
 Of those approved, 7,983 persons were released with an identification card, which is, notably, 18 percentage points higher than the figure for the prior year.
 There were an additional 1,218 identification cards delivered after release as intended by the department, the DMV, or by probation offices (13 percent of approved applications).
 Only four percent of ID cards were not received within the reporting period.